AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 Since block-DAGs can reference multiple previous blocks, the stale-rate can approach (or reach) 0.
 Increasing the block frequency is counter-productive in UT, though, since UT is sensitive to the size and number of headers that are produced (see \autoref{sec:impact-of-header-size}).
 In UT, the purpose of using block-DAGs is to thwart certain attacks, not to increase the block frequency.
-The intention is for UT simplex-chains to use fairly typical block frequencies -- possibly decreasing those frequencies over time to increase capacity.
+The intention is for UT simplex-chains to use fairly typical block frequencies (e.g., 15s) -- possibly decreasing those frequencies over time to increase capacity.
-Using smaller block frequencies also decreases the data-overhead of multiple parents (this overhead typically increases the header size by 32 bytes per parent).
+Slower block frequencies also decrease incidence of multiple parents (each parent typically increases the header size by 32 bytes).

 Some basic block-dag segments are shown in \autoref{fig:dag-simple-segments}.